aerwin/node-cfenv-wrapper/README.md

 You can also supply your own JSON to `cfenv` when you initialize it.
 So, I made use of that feature in a simple wrapper.
 If you copy your app's `env.log` file from the cloud to your local file system, my wrapper will load/parse it at runtime.
 It then pulls out `VCAP_SERVICES` \ `VCAP_APPLICATION` from the data and passes it along to `cfenv`.
 After this initialization, you can use the same `cfenv` interface just as if you were running in the cloud.

 **NOTE:** Many cloud services can be accessed with no changes when running locally.
 In Bluemix, some of these include Cloudant, Pitney Bowes, and Twilio.
-In those cases, you can use `app.env` as is.
+In those cases, you can use `env.log` as is.
 However, there are services that don't yet allow connections from outside of Bluemix.
 For those services, you would need to modify `env.log` so that it uses info specific to installations of those services in your local environment.

 New Functions
 -------------
 My wrapper also adds two new functions, not in the original `cfenv` interface:

 * `getEnvVars` -- returns JSON data structure containing all environment variables.
-When running locally, it will returns the data from the `env.log`.
+When running locally, it returns the data from the `env.log`.
 When running in the cloud, it will return the standard `process.env` runtime variable.
 * `getEnvVar(name)` -- returns value of the environment variable with the given name.
 When running locally, it will try to pull the value from the `env.log` file data.
 If it can't find it, it falls back to the standard `process.env` runtime variable.

 These serve to give you a conistent interface for environment variable resolution in both environments.

 Get the Code
 ============
-In order to run either on Bluemix (or another Cloud Foundry environment) or locally, you need to get the code onto your machine.
+In order to run either on Bluemix (or another Cloud Foundry-based environment) or locally, you need to get the code onto your machine.
 You have two main options:

 * Use the zip archive for this repository:
 	1. Download [master.zip](https://github.com/aerwin/node-cfenv-wrapper/archive/master.zip)